Add office photos

 What are the pros and cons of working in Rio Tinto?

 Working at Rio Tinto comes with several advantages and disadvantages.
 It is highly rated for salary & benefits.
-However, it is poorly rated for promotions / appraisal, skill development and job security, based on 200+ employee reviews on AmbitionBox.
+However, it is poorly rated for promotions / appraisal, work satisfaction and skill development, based on 200+ employee reviews on AmbitionBox.

 Stay ahead in your career.
 Get AmbitionBox app